-Mount Royal's Funeral programs prepare students for an entry-level position in the funeral service profession.
-The majority of courses are delivered online and students learn from expert instructors in an interactive environment.
-Students may complete their online courses and work experience within their home community.
-The embalmer certificate specializes in embalming and restorative arts.
-Students are prepared to become licensed as an Embalmer.
+Mount Royal's Funeral Programs prepare students for an entry-level position in the funeral service profession.
+The majority of courses are delivered online, and students learn from expert instructors in an interactive environment.
+In many cases, the work experience courses can be completed in the community of your choice, however, relocation may be required to find a suitable placement.
+Students who intend to complete work experience courses outside of Alberta will need to contact their provincial regulatory body for advice on eligibility and if any restrictions may apply.

+Concentrate on funeral directing.
+Students are prepared to become licensed as a Funeral Director.

 Program requirements for certificate completion can be completed in 12 months.
-Students have six calendar years from the date of initial registration in the Embalmer certificate to complete all requirements.
+Students have six calendar years from the date of initial registration in the Funeral Director certificate to complete all requirements.
 Students seeking an extension beyond six years may be required to complete additional coursework.

 Normally, 50% of the academic work completed toward the award of a Mount Royal parchment must be completed at the University, except where written approval has been given by the dean/director of the appropriate faculty.
-In addition, the embalming practicum and work experience components of the Funeral Service programs must normally be completed as a student of Mount Royal.
+In addition, the work experience components of the Funeral Service programs must normally be completed as a student of Mount Royal.